acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

     }
 }
 ```

+The example code is [available here](https://github.com/acornprover/acornprover.org/blob/master/examples/) if you just want the final version.

 If a number is divisible by two, we call that "even".
 Naturally, if a number is divisible by three, we should call that "threeven".